A hike or snowshoe at Larch Valley in winter is a unique experience above Moraine Lake.

+Winter photographs are captured on a snowshoe of Larch Valley above Moraine Lake and south of Lake Louise Village, Alberta, Canada.
 Larch Valley is commonly an annual sojourn in the 3rd week of September.
-To see the stark comparison of Autumn versus Winter follow this link to Larch Valley and Sentinel Pass.
+To see the stark comparison of Autumn versus Winter, refer to the post Larch Valley and Sentinel Pass.

 On the retreat, the squall ends at lower elevation by the time I make it back to Moraine Lake, nestled in the beautiful Valley of the Ten Peaks.
 This is truly a magical place.